ezraonyinkwa/Customer-Churn-Analysis/README.md

   regional service or product fit issues

 **What It's Costing**
+- 2,000 customers exited, representing a 20.37% churn rate — 1 in 5 customers lost
+- Churned accounts carried a total balance of KES 120.75M in deposit exposure
-- High-balance customers are disproportionately represented among those leaving, amplifying the revenue impact of each exit
+- High-balance customers were disproportionately represented among those leaving, amplifying the revenue impact beyond headcount numbers.
-- Retaining the **top 10% of high-value accounts** could recover a large share of annual deposit leakage
+- Retaining the top 10% of high-value accounts could recover a large share of the KES 120.75M leakage
-- Even moderate churn among engaged customers compounds into significant revenue loss over a 12-month window

 ---